Long Hill firefighter plowing roads rescues 4 from Trumbull house fire

-Shaun Bogen is also a highway maintainer, according to the Long Hill Firer Company.
+Shaun Bogen is also a highway maintainer, according to the Long Hill Fire Company.
 He was plowing roads when he saw a garage fire, put out an alert and called 911.

 Bogen woke up the people inside the Haviland Drive home, and made sure four adults and three dogs get out — saving their lives, according to the fire company.